Irreversibility in an ideal fluid: Borda mouthpiece

-Consider, for example, the ideal flow into a submerged tube, as shown in \Fig{fig:Borda}(a).
-This problem, the ``Borda mouthpiece,'' is discussed in detail in \cite{Machian}.
-The fluid is accelerated by the difference between the higher pressure in the bulk and the lower pressure within the tube.
+Consider the flow into a submerged tube, as shown in \Fig{fig:Borda}(a).
+The fluid is accelerated by the difference between the higher pressure in the bulk and the lower pressure inside the tube.
+It is easy to show, using momentum conservation and Bernoulli's theorem, that the flow within the tube forms a {\it vena contracta} (``contracted vein'') with half the tube's cross section.
+The ideal flow would slide frictionlessly on the fluid at rest that surrounds the {\it vena contracta}.
+For real fluids, viscous drag causes the streamlines to diverge, until the flow fills the tube and becomes parallel again, as shown in \Fig{fig:flows}(b).
+The physics of this system, called a ``Borda mouthpiece,'' is reviewed in detail in Ref.~\onlinecite{Machian}.

 We could trivially reverse $\vv \nabla P$ by a coordinate transformation $(x,y,z) \to (-x,-y,-z)$, but this would also reverse the position of the tube: we would merely have the fluid going out the other way, as in \Fig{fig:Borda}(b).
 If we made the pressure of the fluid {\it inside the tube} higher than the pressure in the bulk, the flow pattern would have to change.
 This is obvious from the fact that (by Bernoulli's theorem and the condition of incompressibility) the flow must narrow as the pressure drops.
-We will describe the resulting ``ideal jet'' in \Sec{sec:ideal-jets}.
+We will describe the resulting ``ideal jet'' in \Sec{sec:vortex-sheets}.